Postage stamps and postal history of the Confederate States: Provisional stamps

+For a comprehensive list, see the Dietz Confederate States Catalog, or the Scott US Specialized Catalog of US Stamps.

 Postage stamps

 As the Confederate States existed for only four years, it was able to issue only a modest number of postage stamps, nine basic types in all.
 During this brief span, the Confederate Post Office contracted with five different printing companies to produce postage stamps: Archer & Daly of Richmond, Virginia; Hoyer & Ludwig of Richmond, Virginia; J. T. Paterson & Co. of Augusta, Georgia; Thomas de la Rue & Co., Ltd., of London, England; and Keatinge & Ball of Columbia, South Carolina.
 Among them, these firms employed all three methods of printing commonly in use at that time: lithography, typography and line-engraving.
 The first Confederate Postage stamps were issued and placed in circulation on October 16, 1861, five months after postal service between the North and South had been suspended.